longhorn/website/content/docs/1.7.0/advanced-resources/backing-image/backing-image-encryption.md

 > - `secret`: Specify the secret used to encrypt the backing image.
 > - `secret-namespace`: Specify the namespace of the secret used to encrypt the backing image.

+You can also clone and encrypt the backing image via UI
+1. Go to `Setting -> Backing Image` page and click `Create Backing Image` button.
+2. Select `Created From` to `Clone From Existing Backing Image` and select `Encryption` to `encrypt`.
+3. Input the `Secret` and `Secret Namespace` which required to encrypt the backing image
+4. Click `OK`

+{{< figure src="/img/screenshots/backing-image/encrypt.png" >}}

 ## Decrypt a Backing Image
 You can decrypt an encrypted backing image through cloning.

 Example of an encrypted backing image: